Bjørnafjorden Municipality: General information

+The municipality was established on 1 January 2020 when Os Municipality and Fusa Municipality were merged.
+Historically, these 2 predecessor municipalities were part of the old Hordaland county.
+On 1 January 2020, the new municipality became a part of the newly-formed Vestland county (after Hordaland and Sogn og Fjordane counties were merged).

 Name

 The municipality is named after the Bjørnafjorden, a local fjord which is a central geographic feature of the municipality.
 The first element is bjørn which means "bear".
 The last element is the definite form of fjord which means "fjord".
 Thus this is "the bear fjord".

 Coat of arms

 The coat of arms was adopted in 2019 for use starting on 1 January 2020 after a municipal merger took effect.
 The official blazon is "Azure, a boat's bow and two spirals issuant from each side Or".
 This means the arms have a blue field (background) and the charge is the bow of a boat and below that are two curved wave shapes.
 The charge has a tincture of Or which means it is commonly colored yellow, but if it is made out of metal, then gold is used.
 The boat and waves symbolize the water and the importance of the sea.
 The boat is designed to look like an oselvar, a traditional rowing boat made in the area.
 The curved wave designs also allude to the local rosemaling designs and the local Giant's kettles (geysers) in Koldal.
 The arms were designed by Johan D. Eide.
 The municipal flag has the same design as the coat of arms.